Shen Hongying: More detailed history and biography

 Cen Chunxuan also resigned from the post of Chairman of the Seventh President and moved to Shanghai on October 26.
 After Cen Chunxuan resigned as Chairman of the Seventh President, the southern central government organization invisibly collapsed.
-The old parliament members held an extraordinary meeting on April 7 in the tenth year of the Republic of China (1921), and elected Mr. Sun Yat-sen as president.
-After taking office on May 5, Mr. Zhongshan ordered the commander-in-chief of the Guangdong Army, Chen Jiongming, to lead the Guangdong Army into Guangxi to fight against Lu Rongting.
+The old parliament members held an extraordinary meeting on April 7 in the tenth year of the Republic of China (1921), and elected Sun Yat-sen as president.
+After taking office on May 5, Zhongshan ordered the commander-in-chief of the Guangdong Army, Chen Jiongming, to lead the Guangdong Army into Guangxi to fight against Lu Rongting.
 Lu Rongting was finally defeated and ran away from Annan.

 In the spring of the eleventh year of the Republic of China (1922), Chen Jiongming rebelled, obstructing and destroying President Sun's Northern Expedition.
 At about 3 o'clock in the morning on June 16, Chen Jiongming commanded Hong Zhaolin and Ye Ju to besiege the presidential palace with more than four thousand troops, shelling the official residence of Yuexiu Building in Guanyin Mountain.
 To be telegram, calling on the army to rebel.
 On the 17th, it was changed to Yongfeng, and the Northern Expeditionary army quickly returned to the Guangzhou Jing Rebellion.
 On the 18th, Shen Hongying replied from Jiangxi that he could return to the Jing Chao of Guangdong.
 Ji'an led his troops into Guangdong and returned to Guangxi.
 He was stopped by Chen Jiayou and Li Mingyang of the Hunan Army.
 He wanted to return to Gannan and was also in charge of Li Liejun Resistance is to retreat to the Guangdong, Jiangxi, and Hunan border areas and find another way out.
 The Northern Expedition failed to return to Guangzhou Jingnan, so Sun decided to leave Guangzhou temporarily and head to Shanghai on August 9.

 Shen Hongying was trapped in the border areas of Guangdong, Jiangxi and Hunan, an unsustainable position.
 In mid-August, he surrendered to Sun and led his men back to Guangxi from the border of Hunan.
 Ren, Luzhai, Luorong, Liuzhou area.
-On December 19, Shen Hongying received a secret order from Shanghai by Sun Wen in Liuzhou, instructing the strategy of attacking Chen Jiongming.
-The Shen immediately followed the order and informed him to support Mr. Zhongshan's senior generals in Yunnan, Guangxi and Guangdong.
+On December 19, Shen Hongying received a secret order from Shanghai by Sun Yat-sen in Liuzhou, instructing the strategy of attacking Chen Jiongming.
+The Shen immediately followed the order and informed him to support Zhongshan's senior generals in Yunnan, Guangxi and Guangdong.
 On December 20 On the 6th, a meeting was held at the White Horse Temple in Teng County to discuss strategies and cooperation issues for the battle against Chen Jiongming.
 After the meeting, the various armies immediately launched an operation to join Guangzhou, known in history as the "White Horse League."